veritashb/co2aer/README.md

-# co2aer
+## proc.aer
-R algorithm to calculate air exchange rates based on CO2 data
+#R script to calculate air exchange rates based on CO2 data

-The proc_aer calculates air exchange (ACH) values using the tracer gas decay method.
+The proc.aer calculates air exchange (ACH) values using the tracer gas decay method.
 Details of this method are available in ASTM Std E-741 and ASTM Std Guide for using indoor CO2 concentrations to evaluate indoor air quality and ventilation.

 The function takes a dataframe with the following fields as input:
 - A vector with timestamp (in POSIXct format)